-2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs)
+These financial statements were approved by the Board of Directors and signed on 27 January 2022.

+2. Application of new and revised international financial reporting standards (IFRSs)

-- 2.1 New standards, amendments and interpretation are effective from 1 January 2020 but they do not have a material effect on the Company's financial statements. - a) The below amendments to IFRS were effective from 1 January 2020. - Amendments to References to Conceptual Framework in IFRS Standards. - Definition of Material (Amendments to IAS 1 and IAS 8).
-Definition of a Business (Amendments to IFRS 3). - Interest Rates Benchmark Reforms Phase 1 (Amendment to IFRS9, IAS 39 and IFRS 7).
+2.1 New standards, amendments and interpretation are effective from 1 January 2021 but they do not have a material effect on the Company's financial statements.

+- a) The below amendments to IFRS were effective from 1 January 2021. - Interest Rates Benchmark Reforms Phase 2 (Amendment to IFRS9, IAS 39, IFRS 7, IFRS 4 and IFRS 16).

 2.2.
-New standards, amendments and interpretation issued but not yet effective
+Standards issued but not yet effective